nachocaru/xaprb.com/content/blog/2009-01-13-what-is-the-scalable-replacement-for-innodb.md

   - MySQL
   - Sun
 ---
 A while back a Sun engineer posted an [article][1] claiming that the best way to scale MySQL is to shard your database in many instances on a single server, each of which runs in threads that individually have low performance.
 The Sun way has always been to get high throughput with high latency.
-And that&#8217;s fine.
-[Others have commented on the real-world applicability][2] of this technique with MySQL, so I won&#8217;t.
+And that's fine.
+[Others have commented on the real-world applicability][2] of this technique with MySQL, so I won't.

-But what I&#8217;m interested in is something the author says in the comments of his own blog post:
+But what I'm interested in is something the author says in the comments of his own blog post:

 > btw; we are working on a scalable replacement of InnoDB.
 Stay tuned&#8230;.

 What is it?

-Surely it&#8217;s not Falcon.
-MySQL and Sun have said many times [Falcon isn&#8217;t meant to be an InnoDB replacement][3].
+Surely it's not Falcon.
+MySQL and Sun have said many times [Falcon isn't meant to be an InnoDB replacement][3].

-The next question: how should we interpret the word &#8220;scalable&#8221; given the context?
-Clearly there&#8217;s a difference of opinion between MrBenchmark and others on what that word means.
+The next question: how should we interpret the word "scalable" given the context?
+Clearly there's a difference of opinion between MrBenchmark and others on what that word means.
 So what will the scaling characteristics of this InnoDB replacement really be?

 *The following is a joke, not meant to be taken seriously*: Maybe it will be MyISAM with a fix to the [key buffer scalability problems][4].
 Start with your database with 50 tables.
 Make 1 million databases, each with the same 50 tables, and you can scale up to 1 million rows by putting 1 row in each table.
 Ta-da!
 Row-level locking with MyISAM!